 - Soy.
 A diet high in phytoestrogens appears to prevent cancers that are which may be influenced by oestrogen such as breast, uterine and ovarian cancer.
 There is an extremely low incidence of breast cancer in Japan, where the diet is high in traditional soy foods.soya beans.
 There is a lot of controversy about whether soy does indeed help prevent cancer.
 While the jury is still out, it may be best to include traditionally consumed soy products (such as tempeh, small amounts of tofu, miso and natto) rather than drinking large amounts of soy milk and soy protein powders (not traditional foods). –

 - Tomatoes contain lycopene (as do guavas, rosehips, watermelon, papaya and pink grapefruit) a carotenoid.
 Heating increases the presence of an antioxidant, which has proved to be beneficial in the prevention of prostate cancer.
 The only catch is the tomatoes need to be cooked.

-- Mushrooms including reishi, shiitake, maitake and coriolus, cordyceps, field mushroom, porio cocos.
-These contain beta-glucan polysaccharides, which supports immune function and have an antitumour action. –
+- Mushrooms include reishi, shiitake, maitake and coriolus, cordyceps, field mushrooms, porio cocos.
+These contain beta-glucan polysaccharides, which support immune function and have an antitumour action. –

 - Green tea contains the EGCG (epigallocatechin gallate) an antioxidant found to be useful in reducing the risk of heart disease, neurodegenerative disease as well as cancer.